zhanghe9704/tpsa_sym/README.md

 - tanh
 - pow
 - erf

+More information on the code is available in [this doxygen document](https://zhanghe9704.github.io/tpsa_sym/doc/doxygen/html/index.html).

 ## How to compile
 You will need a C++ compiler that supports C++ 14 standard.
 You also need to install [SymEngine](https://github.com/symengine/symengine) before compiling this code.
 In the following, we will explain how to install SymEngine and compile SDA lib.